jasonmimick/simple-mongodb-private-cloud/mdb-k8s-handbook.md

 Container Engine).
 But, the overall steps are similar for other Kubernetes distributions or cloud-based services.

-### minikube

-minikube is a single VM-based Kubernetes distribution which you typically run directly on your own computer.
-It is widely used for development and testing purposes, and ideally suited for your first foray into learning about running MongoDB and Kubernetes together.

 For both getting started options, we'll use MongoDB Cloud Manager.
 See Containerizing MongoDB Ops Manager for information on running Ops Manager within your Kubernetes cluster.
-Apart from needing to first instal MongoDB Ops Manager, the steps are identical.
+Apart from needing to first install MongoDB Ops Manager, the steps are identical.

-#### Download & Install Prerequisites
+### Download & Install Prerequisites

 Install minikube: https://kubernetes.io/docs/tasks/tools/install-minikube/